-Marianne has over 26 years of experience in executive roles and Board positions in the Banking and Financial Services industry in wealth management, financial advice and private banking across Australia, Hong Kong and Singapore.
+Marianne has over 28 years of experience in executive roles and Board positions in the Banking and Financial Services industry in wealth management, financial advice and private banking across Australia, Hong Kong and Singapore.

 Over the last decade, Marianne held a number of Executive General Manager positions with the Commonwealth Bank of Australia ("CBA"), including Private Bank, Wealth Management Advice and General Manager of Distribution at Colonial First State.
-Alongside her executive career she has also served as a director on a number of Boards, including subsidiaries of CBA, Trustee Boards and as a Committee Member for Not for Profit Organisations and Industry Associations.
-Marianne is currently a non-executive director of Alpha Vista Financial Services Limited, Orygen Youth Mental Health Foundation, an Audit and Risk Management Committee Member of Luminesce Alliance and a Special Advisor with KPMG Australia.
+Alongside her executive career she has also served as a director on a number of Boards, including subsidiaries of CBA Trustee Boards and as a Committee Member for Not for Profit Organisations and Industry Associations.
+More recently Marianne was a special Adviser with KPMG Australia.
+Marianne is currently a non-executive director of Alpha Vista Financial Services Limited, Orygen Youth Mental Health Foundation, an Audit and Risk Management Committee Member of Luminesce Alliance and Chair of The Australian Fashion Council.